marsbars439/ff-dashboard/GITHUB-DOCKER-SETUP.md

 # GitHub Docker Image Publishing Setup

-This guide will help you set up automatic Docker image building and publishing using GitHub Actions and GitHub Container Registry (GHCR).
+This guide will help you set up automatic Docker image building and publishing using GitHub Actions and GitHub Container Registry (GHCR) for your FF Dashboard.

 ## Overview